zed-industries/zed/docs/src/linux.md

 ### Installing via a package manager

 Several people have created third-party Zed packages for various linux package managers.
-You may be able to install zed using these packages.
+You may be able to install Zed using these packages.

 * [Alpine](https://pkgs.alpinelinux.org/package/edge/testing/x86_64/zed)
 * [Nix](https://search.nixos.org/packages?show=zed-editor)